-Don’t be put off by the name here, every one of these scooters is hand-assembled in Old Forge, Pensylvania.
-Perhaps this home-built quality and personal attention to detail is the reason that this scooter has the highest weight capacity on the market!
-It has all the usual features that you would expect as well as a whopping 800+ pound capacity!
-The fact that it is literally the only option if you weight 400 or 500+ pounds makes it a must-buy!
+Don’t be put off by the name here, every one of these scooters is hand-assembled in Old Forge, Pennsylvania.
+Perhaps the home-built quality and personal attention to detail is the reason that this scooter has the highest weight capacity on the market!
+It has all the usual features that you would expect, as well as a whopping 800+ pound capacity!
+The fact that it is literally the only option if you weigh 400 or 500+ pounds makes it a must-buy!

-While it is the most expensive scooter on this list, the adage the “you get what you pay for” is true here.
-It is a high-quality scooter and, even if you aren’t obese, this is an excellent choice that will last forever.
+While it is the most expensive scooter on this list, the old adage that “you get what you pay for” is true here.
+It is a high-quality scooter, and even if you aren’t obese, this is an excellent choice that will last forever.

 Best Kick Scooter for Commuting Long Distances

-However, speaking of bikes, let’s calls this scooter what it really is.
+However, speaking of bikes, let’s call this scooter what it really is.
 It’s a bike without a seat or pedals.
-It’s big, it doesn’t fold, and (unlike a bike) it has no gears so you’re limited by the speed of a single leg.
+It’s big, it doesn’t fold, and (unlike a bike) it has no gears, so you’re limited by the speed of a single leg.

 Portable Kick Scooter for Adults on a Budget

-It has suspension front and rear.
-Not only is this the only scooter we reviewed with suspension, but it also has it both front and rear!
-It has smaller tires than others but, with the added suspension, you should have a nice smooth ride!
+It has suspension in the front and rear.
+Not only is this the only scooter we reviewed with suspension, but it also has it in both the front and rear!
+It has smaller tires than others, but with the added suspension, you should have a nice smooth ride!

 It has a kickstand.
 Watching your kids at the park?
 Push down the kickstand and your scooter can stay right next to you, ready for action!